retogerber/MIMIC/config/README.md

 Adapt file `config/sample_metadata.csv`: (see also section [add metadata](#add-metadata))
 - `coords_filename`: empty ()
 - `IMS_rotation_angle`: initial rotation angle in degrees of IMS relative to postIMS, should be one of {-270,-180.-90,0,90,180,270}.
 Default: 0
 - `IMS_to_postIMS_n_splits`: number of combinations of weights to detect ablation marks, should be one of {3,5,7,9,11,13,15,17,19}.
 Higher number means longer runtime but potentially better detection.
+If pixels are clearly separate a value of 5 should be sufficient.
 Default: 19
 - `IMS_to_postIMS_init_gridsearch`: number of rounds of inital grid search, should be one of {0,1,2,3}.
 0 Means no additiional grid search.
+If pixels are clearly separate a value of 1 should be sufficient.
 Default: 3
 - `within_IMC_fine_registration`: should final fine registration be performed where points in IMC location are upweigthed?
+Often this is not needed and can be set to False.
 Should be one of {True, False}.
 Default: True

-### Manually using napari-imsmicrolink
+#### Manually using napari-imsmicrolink

 First create a conda environment with (to speed up this process consider using `mamba`):
 ```